tcheukueppoo/maat/docs/class.md

 Variables in classes declared with `state` work exactly the same way as those declared with `let`.
-That said, one could've leverage `state` to properly implement static fields and method.
+That said, one could've leverage `state` to properly implement static fields and methods.

 Lexically scoped variables declared with `let` in a class are only accessible within it, you'll have to define their accessors in order to access them from